 Welcome to the Bayfield Area Recreation Center

 The Bayfield Area Recreation Center is a true community facility, featuring an indoor pool, fitness room, hot tub, sauna, racquetball court and meeting room.
-Open to the public year-round, the Recreation Center services over 30,000 annual visitors of all ages.
+Open to the public year-round, the Recreation Center saw over 42,000 annual visitors of all ages in 2015.
 For many, the Rec Center is a place to exercise, stay healthy and spend quality time with friends and family.
 Some, including many seniors, do rehabilitative and preventative exercise that they could not function without.
 The Rec Center provides a very important place in our battle with childhood obesity and diabetes.
 Bayfield School students, grades 1-12, take swimming lessons at our pool.

 --cut gas use by 57% and electricity use by 40%

 --earned Wisconsin Travel Green certification 8 years in a row